 Eventually, Morales ran into a few hiccups and support delays.
 It was also clear that scaling would become expensive; the entry-level price point was a lot cheaper but at scale, it was actually not an affordable solution.

 Morales took a look at Scylla Cloud (NoSQL DBaaS), but was concerned that there were only deployments on AWS.
 Persosa was running on Google Cloud Platform (GCP).
 After talking with Scylla and running tests, Morales found out that, even with cross provider latency, Scylla Cloud on AWS was actually faster than Compose on GCP.

 “I dedicated a few days to building some tests and actually running them from our GCP environment to simulate what our reads and writes looked like.
 And the performance with Scylla Cloud came back consistently better every single time.”

 “Our experience with Scylla Cloud has been great.
 It’s met all our expectations.
 It’s easy to manage the account.
 It’s been consistently fast.
 So we’ve been meeting and actually exceeding our expectations on our request latency.
 Our requests are actually faster than they were before, which is just great for the end user experience.
 We’re seeing our requests come in at about 10% of what they were — from 80 milliseconds on server side, and that includes Scylla reads and everything else, down to about 9 milliseconds on average.
 Most of that improvement is due to Scylla’s consistently fast reads.”

-Persosa also saw greatly improved support from Scylla.
+Persosa also saw greatly improved support from Scylla, a real-time big data database.
 “To have that great experience as a client, but then also know that behind it we’re getting a great enterprise offering, that’s really the best of both worlds because, usually, you’re only getting one or the other.”